Weed Management In Pastures and Rangeland - 2008

 2,4-D + dicamba1 (Weedmaster, others)

-Apply late fall to early spring when daytime temperatures are >50F.
-Applications are most effective if applied before flower stalks elongate.
+Apply late fall to early spring when daytime temperatures are higher than 50ºF.
+Applications are most effective if made before flower stalks elongate.
 The addition of crop oil will increase herbicidal activity.
 Refer to previous comments for dicamba and 2,4-D above.
-For small rosettes 1 qt/A rate is sufficient.
-For larger rosettes, 1.5 to 2 qt/A will be required.
+For small rosettes, 1 qt/A rate is sufficient.
+For larger rosettes, 1.5–2 qt/A will be required.

-Herbicide recommendations in this report are contingent upon their registration by the Environmental Protection Agency.
-If a registration is canceled, the herbicide would no longer be recommended.
+Herbicide recommendations in this report are contingent upon their registration by the US Environmental Protection Agency.
+If an herbicide's EPA registration is canceled, the herbicide is no longer recommended.

 Table 2.
-Estimated effectiveness of herbicides on common weeds in pastures and hayfields.1
+Estimated effectiveness of herbicides on common broadleaf weeds in pastures and hayfields (2,4-D through Impose/Panoramic).1

 Weed Name